Here’s a slow cooker recipe to make homemade chicken tikka masala, my favorite Indian curry dish.

 I’m often asked about ingredient substitutions, in particular the heavy cream.
 I haven’t personally used anything other than heavy cream, but readers have told me that they have successfully substituted some or all of the heavy cream with coconut milk.
 I think the taste of coconut milk would go wonderfully with the flavors in chicken tikka masala, but I suspect it will result in a much thinner sauce.

-Garam masala is one of those spices that can’t be substituted because it gives chicken tikka masala its characteristic taste.
+Garam masala is one of those spices that can’t be substituted because it gives a characteristic taste to Indian recipes like chicken tikka masala.
 It’s a blend of ground Indian spices including pepper, cloves, cinnamon, nutmeg, cardamom, and cumin.
 You can easily buy garam masala online, or you can buy it at some grocery stores.
 I’ve been able to consistently find it at my local Whole Foods store.